kwasmich/GLTC/README.md

 the constraint of one color per sub-block to two independant colors per block dramatically increases the search space.

 Blocks with a uniform color can be constructed much easier by using another precomputed LUT.
-The worst squared error per pixel for a uniform colored block or the first sub-block in this mode is ???.
+The worst squared error per pixel for a uniform colored block in this mode is ???.
 Almost like in the Individual-Mode.
 But as we only use one of those two individual colors you need to consider only 3 of 4 _Table-Indices_.

 A straight forward approach would be to first isolate two color clusters.
 Then find a _Color_ for each cluster that represents the pixel values of the cluster in a reasonable way such as the center color, average or median.
 The _Color_